-As of September 30, 2021 and December 31, 2020, our 10 largest borrowing relationships accounted for approximately 19.6% and 16.0%, respectively, of our total gross loans held-for-investment.
+As of December 31, 2020, our 10 largest borrowing relationships accounted for approximately 16.0% of our total gross loans held-for-investment.
 Along with other risks inherent in these loans, such as the deterioration of the underlying businesses or property securing these loans, this high concentration of borrowers presents a risk to our lending operations.
 If any one of these borrowers becomes unable to repay its loan obligations because of economic or market conditions, or personal circumstances, such as divorce or death, our nonaccrual loans and our allowance for loan losses could increase significantly, which could have a material adverse effect on our assets, business, financial condition and results of operations.

-We have loan concentrations in our SBA 7(a) loan portfolio related to the financing of professional, scientific and technical services (including law firms) non-store retailers (e-commerce), merchant wholesalers of durable goods, and ambulatory healthcare services
+We have loan concentrations in our SBA 7(a) loan portfolio related to the financing of professional, scientific and technical services (including law firms) non-store retailers (e-commerce), and ambulatory healthcare services

 Loan concentrations are considered to exist when there are amounts loaned to a multiple number of borrowers engaged in similar activities that would cause them to be similarly impacted by economic or other conditions.
-As of December 31, 2020, our loan portfolio included approximately \$9.4 million of loans, or approximately 3.6% of our total loans outstanding, to professional, scientific and technical services (including law firms), \$7.2 million of loans, or approximately 2.8% of our total loans outstanding, to non-store retailers (including e-commerce), \$4.2 million of loans, or approximately 1.6% of our total loans outstanding, to ambulatory healthcare service businesses, and \$3.6 million of loans, or approximately 1.4% of our total loans outstanding, to merchant wholesalers of durable goods.
-As of September 30, 2021, our loan portfolio included approximately \$10.0 million of loans, or approximately 4.0% of our total loans outstanding, to professional, scientific and technical services (including law firms), \$9.8 million of loans, or approximately 4.0% of our total loans outstanding, to non-store retailers (including e-commerce), \$5.4 million of loans, or approximately 2.1% of our total loans outstanding, to merchant wholesalers of durable goods, and \$4.0 million of loans, or approximately 1.6% of our total loans outstanding, to ambulatory healthcare service businesses.
-We had \$17 thousand in charge-offs for the year ended December 31, 2020 and \$31 thousand in charge-offs for the nine month period ended September 30, 2021, respectively, in our professional, scientific and technical services (including law firms) non-store retailers (e-commerce), merchant wholesalers of durable goods, and ambulatory healthcare services portfolio assets.
+As of December 31, 2020, our loan portfolio included approximately \$9.4 million of loans, or approximately 3.6% of our total funded loans, to professional, scientific and technical services (including law firms), \$7.2 million of loans, or approximately 2.8% of our total funded loans, non-store retailers (including e-commerce), and \$4.1 million of loans, or approximately 1.6% of our total funded loans, to ambulatory healthcare service businesses.
+We had \$0.017 million in charge-offs during 2020 in our professional, scientific and technical services (including law firms) non-store retailers (e-commerce), and ambulatory healthcare services portfolio assets.
 We believe that these loans are conservatively underwritten to credit worthy borrowers and are diversified geographically.
 However, to the extent that there is a decline in professional, scientific and technical services (including law firms), non-store retailers (e-commerce), and ambulatory healthcare services industries in general, we may incur significant losses in our loan portfolio as a result of these concentrations.